mklfarha/gpg/README.md

 <img src="./docs/imgs/gpg-web-editor.png" height="300px" alt="GPG Web Editor" title="GPG Web Editor">

 - Make sure to include a user entity in your design this is needed for authentication and to access the web app.
+    - The email and password fields are required
 - Follow the naming conventions to avoid unusual errors.

 ### Step 2 - Setup your database